Counter Terrorism Department (Pakistan)

-The Counter Terrorism Department (CTD) are anti-terrorism, and intelligence bureaus of the provincial police services of Pakistan.
+Counter Terrorism Departments (CTD) are anti-terrorism, and intelligence bureaus of the provincial police services of Pakistan.

 The CTDs are operational in all four provinces of Pakistan under the respective provincial Home Ministry.
 While Islamabad Police, Gilgit-Baltistan Police, Azad Kashmir Police also have their own CTD bureaus.

-CTD bureaus are usually commanded by an Additional-Inspector General of Police.
 In Karachi, CTD teams have gathered intelligence to take action against organized crime, and, alongside the FIA and the IB, have infiltrated terrorist cells to track down TTP, Islamic State, al-Qaeda and other terror and separatist groups' operatives.